 Insurance Medical Tests: How To Pass

 Standard life insurance policies in Canada come with obligatory medical exams.
 Certain health conditions carry higher risk of future complications and potential claim.
 Therefore, insurers offer different premiums to clients with varying health conditions.
 Good health can save you thousands per year, while certain medical conditions will force you to apply for no medical life insurance.
+An example may be something as common as high blood pressure.
+Clients with High Blood Pressure may be rated or denied coverage if there blood pressure is not well controlled; whereas clients with High Blood Pressure that is well controlled can obtain standard rates.
+The difference in premiums can be staggering so knowing how to obtain the best results on your medical tests is crucial.

 You Can't Lie But You Can Fight